tchal100/Credit_Risk_Analysis-/README.md

 # Overview of the analysis:
 Credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans.
 We employed different techniques to train and evaluate models with unbalanced classes.
-We built imbalanced-learn and scikit-learn libaries to evaluate models using resampling.
+We built imbalanced-learn and scikit-learn libraries to evaluate models using resampling.
 Our goal was to determine which sampling is the best to predict credit risk.

 # Results: